 After restarting, the disk checking operation should start.
 This will take some time to Scan and repair the drive.
 Wait until Windows check your disk for errors 100 % complete.
-If any Errors found on hard disk this will try to Repair itself or after Restart, you will check the chkdsk Report in Event Viewer.
+If any errors found on the hard disk this will try to Repair itself or after Restart, you will check the chkdsk Report in Event Viewer.

 Graphics Card or External devices

-Also If the problem started after installing new External Device then remove all external devices and start windows normally.
+Also If the problem started after installing a new External Device then remove all external devices and start windows normally.
 If the system works smoothly then attach one by one external device to find out the faulty device.

 Driver problems causing reboots

 If you recently updated your device drivers and now find that your Windows restarts without warning, you might want to troubleshoot your Driver problems or consider rolling back your driver to the earlier version.